g1a/starter/README.md

 # Starter

 A starter PHP project with many services and features pre-configured.
-Simply clone and then customize to suit.
+Simply use `composer create-project`, and a new GitHub repository will be created and configured to be tested on Travis CI.

 ## Usage